Office Hours

 Social Paddle Club

 Join this fun group on great water adventures!
 Enjoy a relaxed 2 hr social paddle on our area lakes, rivers and streams.
-Visit our Social Paddle Club page for more information and the entire 2023 calendar.
+Visit our Social Paddle Club page for more information and the entire 2025 calendar.
 Rentals are available.

 Guide: Chuck Thiesenhusen

-Registration Opens January 1
+Registration Opens March 1

-Date Time Location Difficulty Type
+Date Time Location Difficulty Notes

-Sun, May 7 8:30 AM Turtle Creek, Section 3 Easy Adult
+Sun, May 4 8:30 AM Turtle Creek, Section 2 Easy School Section - Spooner

-Sun, May 21 8:30 AM White River Moderate Adult
+Sun, May 31 8:30 AM White River Moderate+ Class 2 rapids

 EASY DIFFICULTY: Paddler should have cursory skills to navigate minor obstacles, slow current, river bends, and have the endurance for a 2 hr paddle.
 Beginners are encouraged to take the Kayaking 101 class.